 Firmware Version Button Combination Code

-Pressing the PartyBoost and Volume DOWN buttons together, for at least two seconds make the JBL Boombox 2 say its current firmware version.
+Press the PartyBoost and Volume DOWN buttons together, for at least two seconds.
+This makes the JBL Boombox 2 say its current firmware version.
 It says two or more numbers that comprise this version, in a female voice.

 Reset Button Combination Code

-You can hard reset the JBL Boombox 2 to factory default settings and state by pressing the Volume UP and Play / Pause buttons at the same time and holding them in until the reset happens.
-See these buttons pointed at by the green arrows n the next picture.
+You can hard reset the JBL Boombox 2 to return it to factory default settings.
+To do that, press the Volume UP and Play / Pause buttons at the same time.
+Then hold them in until the all lights on the unit start glowing.

-You may wish to reset the speaker to fix any weird behaviors you see from it such as failing to pair, sound distortion, failure to power off when you press the Power button, and so on.
-Note that resetting invalidates any saved connection info about this speaker on your source Bluetooth devices.
-So you’ll have to forget those connections and manually pair the speaker again after a reset, to play your audio content through it once more.
+You may wish to reset the speaker to fix any weird behaviors you see from it.
+E.g. Failing to pair, sound distortion, failure to power off, and so on.
+Note that resetting invalidates any saved connection info about this speaker on your source devices.
+So, forget those connections on those devices, and manually pair it again after a reset.

 The Abort Mode

 If your speaker becomes unresponsive to the usual button presses, then you can force it to power down.
-Hold in the Power button for ten to fifteen seconds, and release it when all lamps on the speaker go dark.
+Hold in the Power button for ten to fifteen seconds.
+Then release it when all lamps go dark.

-Then, once the Boombox 2 shuts off, you can power it up again in the usual way (press and release the Power button), and again, normal behavior will likely resume.
+Then, once the Boombox 2 shuts off, you can power it up again.
+Normal behavior should finally resume.

 Weird Mode Button Combination

-When in this (often called ‘weird’ or ‘secret’) mode, the JBL Boombox 2 goes into a sort of running-but-dumb state.
+In this (often called ‘weird’ or ‘secret’) mode, the speaker powers up.
+But it does not respond to almost none of the button presses.
 That is, the power lamp keeps glowing.
-But the speaker breaks all Bluetooth connections and then the BT status lamp goes dark.
-Also, pressing the Power button does not turn off the unit at this point.
+But the speaker breaks all Bluetooth connections.
+Then the Bluetooth status lamp goes dark.
+Also, pressing the Power button does not turn off the unit.

 Indeed, none of the buttons seem to work in this mode, except for the ones needed to exit it.
-E.g. The speaker won’t pair with any devices or other speakers when you press the Pairing button, and as mentioned, the Power button does not switch it off either.
+E.g. The speaker won’t pair with any devices.
+And, the Power button does not switch it OFF either.

 How to Turn On Weird Mode